-- The policy is shown at Appendix 1. - A comprehensive consultation process has also been undertaken on this revised policy with CMT and also with the Management and Trade Union and Staff Partnership group (MTSP, who have endorsed the changes.
-The Council have also consulted with the wider workforce.
-The consultation comments and responses are shown at Appendix 2. - This policy is now being recommended for formal adoption and communication to staff.
+A comprehensive consultation process has been undertaken over a number of months on this revised policy with CMT, the Council's wider Management Team and also with the Management and Trade Union and Staff Partnership group (MTSP), who have endorsed the changes.

+This revised policy is now being recommended for formal adoption and communication to staff.